 Mexican Peso Gold Coins Background and History

-Coin collectors and investors alike have always liked the larger Mexican Gold coins in the form of the 50 pesos denomination.
+As far as Mexican gold coins go, coin collectors and investors alike have always liked the larger Mexican 50 peso denominations.
 They are affectionately referred to as “centenarios” because of their anniversary which corresponds with the hundred year memorial of independence from Spain that Mexico secured at last in 1821.
 These beautiful and historically important pieces were designed by Emilio del Moral.

 La Casa de Moneda de Mexico has struck Mexican coins since 1535, the year when Spanish Viceroy Antonio de Mendoza first established the venerable institution.
 This remains the original and oldest mint facility and establishment in the Americas.
 The stunning 50 Pesos Gold coins feature important symbols from the Colonial and Mesoamerican eras of the country.

 Mexican Peso Gold Coins Physical Characteristics